 Basic educational principles, as well as how those principles will be worked out differently in differing cultural contexts, must be understood.
-Cultural differences in learning and reasoning styles are considered with their implications for mission.
-Education methods such as theological education by extension, correspondence courses, use of video, Bible institutes, and lay training programs used in intercultural ministries are to be examined and evaluated.
-Historically missions have not included the issues of working in different cultures from an applied perspective; this course will cover that aspect of Christian ministry.
-3 credits
+Cultural differences in learning and reasoning styles are considered with their implications for intercultural ministries.
+Educational methods including onsite and distance learning will be examined and evaluated.
+Educational variations across cultures will also be covered.